Pelling to Yuksom tour

 There are symbols and prayers marked on the walls on the way to the Khecheopalri lake.
 It symbolizes the religious sacredness of the place for both the Buddhist and the Hindus.

-The vicinity of the Khecheopalri lake is marked with numerous prayer flags of various colors that adorn the beautiful natural scenery in a splendid way.
+The vicinity of the Khecheopalri lake is marked with numerous prayer flags of various colours that adorn the beautiful natural scenery in a splendid way.
 Khecheopalri lake forms a major part of west Sikkim travel blog, en route Pelling to Yuksom.
 A hike at the top of a mountain will take us to a viewpoint.
 From there we get to see the entire periphery of the Khecheopalri lake.
 It looks like the footprint of the local God Tara.
 Hindus also believe it to be the footprint of Lord Shiva who meditated in one of the caves of the nearby sacred hill.

 Now a jetty has been built marked by prayer wheels.
 It leads us to the front of the Khecheopalri lake where tourists may offer incense sticks and worship the sacred goddess of the lake.
 The Khecheopalri lake in West Sikkim on Pelling to Yuksom highway is believed to be free from any leaves of trees.
 It is believed that the birds in the vicinity pick up the leaves which fall into the Khecheopalri lake.